Port

 Meals not included

-A trio of Sakata’s most prized museums are yours to explore on this half-day adventure that begins with a scenic motorcoach ride to Honma Museum.
-Built in 1813, as the villa of the Honma family, the museum is one of the first private museums in Japan.
-In addition to the displays of fine art, a strolling garden with a central pond and views of Mt.
-Chokai delight.
+A trio of Sakata’s most prized museums is yours to explore on this half-day adventure that begins with a scenic motorcoach ride to the Honma Museum.
+Built in 1813 as the villa of the Honma family, the museum is one of the first private museums in Japan.
+Examine the fine art and stroll in the garden with a central pond and views of Mt Chokai.

 Your next stop is the Ken Domon Museum of Photography, the world’s first private photography museum.
 Ken Domon, a renowned news photographer, donated all 70,000 of his photos to the city.
 The modern building that houses the collection is surrounded by sculptures and manicured gardens set against a lush natural forest.